Dialvive/dialvive.dev/_posts/2023-05-06-The-Best-File-Management-System.md

 By avoiding the use of file management systems and embracing document-based databases, we can mitigate security risks, enhance data integrity, and streamline data management processes.
 It's a step towards a more secure and efficient application architecture.

 Sometimes the best file management system is simply not having files altogether.

-#### Looking for the comments?
-Feel free to leave a comment on [LinkedIn](https://www.linkedin.com/pulse/what-best-file-management-system-diego-a-villalpando/) or [GitHub](https://github.com/Dialvive/dialvive.dev/issues/5). :speech_balloon: